AdobeDocs/developer-distribute/src/pages/overview/guides/submission/what_review.md

 ## Publisher Profile

-All data in your publisher profile will be reviewed, including public profile name, website, and logo.
-Make sure that publisher profile is [Adobe Branding Guidelines](../branding_guidelines.md) compliant.
+All data in your publisher profile will be reviewed, including your _public name_, _website_, and _logo_.
+Make sure that your publisher profile is [Adobe Branding Guidelines](../branding_guidelines.md) compliant.

 ## Listing Details